SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 The reason that safety culture evaluations are often neglected is because of safety culture:

 The fact that the highest safety-rated airlines and airports are constantly vigilant about safety indicates that they consider safety culture a high priority.
-Important decisions should be made in direct response the how safety is being practiced in your organization.
+Important decisions should be made in direct response to how safety is being practiced in your organization.
 Making decisions without working knowledge of safety behavior and safety attitude in your SMS is likely to lead to:

 Safety culture should be dynamic.
 One great real-world use of evaluating safety culture is: